Recall vote tightens for Seattle socialist in latest count

-SEATTLE (AP) — The vote in a recall effort against a socialist Seattle City Councilmember tightened considerably Wednesday as more mail ballots were counted, meaning it would be at least another day until it was clear whether the controversial lawmaker would be ousted.
+SEATTLE (AP) — The vote in a recall effort against a socialist Seattle City Councilmember tightened considerably on Wednesday as more mail ballots were counted, meaning it will take at least another day to determine whether the controversial lawmaker will be ousted or keep her post.

 Kshama Sawant Sawant, 48, an economics professor, is the longest-tenured council member.
-The latest results showed just over 50% of voters favoring Sawant's recall — closer than the 53% figure after the initial tally Tuesday night.
+The latest results showed just over 50% of voters favoring Sawant's recall — closer than the 53% figure released in an initial vote tally Tuesday night.

-Another ballot count will be released Thursday.
-It's not uncommon for municipal races to swing — in recent elections more liberal candidates in Seattle tend to make up ground with later-arriving ballots.
+Another ballot count will be made public on Thursday.
+It's not uncommon for Seattle races to swing wildly and in recent elections more liberal city candidates have tended to make up ground when later-arriving ballots are counted.

 People are also reading…

+If Sawant survives the recall, it would be a boost to Seattle's far left — which experienced setbacks in last month’s general election when business-friendly candidates won the mayor’s office and a council seat.

-If Sawant is recalled the other eight City Councilmembers would appoint a replacement until a special election next November.
+If Sawant is recalled, the other eight city council mebers would appoint a replacement until a special election is held next November.

 Sawant was elected to the City Council in 2013, and her threat to run a voter initiative drive for an immediate $15 minimum wage has been credited with pressuring business leaders and then-Mayor Ed Murray to reach a deal raising the wage to $15 over a few years.